JetBrains/kotlin-web-site/docs/topics/jvm/java-interop.md

 ## Using Lombok-generated declarations in Kotlin

 You can use Java's Lombok-generated declarations in Kotlin code.
-If you need to generate and use these declarations in the same mixed Java/Kotlin module, learn how to do this on the [Lombok compiler plugin's page](lombok.md).
+If you need to generate and use these declarations in the same mixed Java/Kotlin module, you can learn how to do this on the [Lombok compiler plugin's page](lombok.md).
-If you call such declarations from another module, then you don't need to use this plugin for the compilation of that another module.
+If you call such declarations from another module, then you don't need to use this plugin to compile that module.

 ### Using Lombok along with kapt

-By default, [kapt](kapt.md) compiler plugin runs all annotation processors and disables annotation processing by javac.
+By default, the [kapt](kapt.md) compiler plugin runs all annotation processors and disables annotation processing by javac.
-To run [Lombok](https://projectlombok.org/) along with kapt, you need to set up kapt to keep javac's annotation processors working.
+To run [Lombok](https://projectlombok.org/) along with kapt, set up kapt to keep javac's annotation processors working.

 If you use Gradle, add the option to the `build.gradle(.kts)` file: